 Camping reservations are strongly recommended during summer at any of the San Juan County Parks or Fairgrounds RV sites.
 Any unreserved campsites are available on a first-come, first-served basis (you must arrive at the park to see if a site is available); please register promptly upon selecting your campsite.
 County Fairgrounds R.V. sites are not available during County Fair week mid-August.

 This online reservation system will re-open for the 2020 season on Monday, March 2 at 9:00AM PST.
 Look for the orange button that says, "MAKE A CAMPING RESERVATION" in the upper left corner of the Parks webpage.
 Get more information on our Reservations & Cancellations page.

-Fees for extra people and vehicles apply (listed in fee tables per park).
+Fees for extra people and vehicles apply (listed in fee tables for each park and paid in the park).
 Please ensure that you know what our fees are before you make your plans.
 You may want to leave that extra car behind or reserve a 2nd campsite.

-During winter and spring, some campsites may be closed by park staff, due to wetness.
+During winter and spring, some campsites may be closed by park staff, due to wetness or other reasons.
 We wish to preserve the quality of all campsites and we want you to have a pleasant experience.
 Sites will reopen when conditions allow.